Aszure Barton

-Aszure Barton is a Canadian-American dance maker whose work has been described by the U.S. National Endowment for the Arts as “watching the physical unfurling of the human psyche.”
-Beginning tap at age three, she has created dances for as long as she can remember.
+Aszure Barton is a Canadian-American dance maker.
 Her works have appeared on stages worldwide, including the Palais Garnier, Mariinsky Theater, The Kennedy Center, Studio 54, Lincoln Center, and Sadler’s Wells, and in exhibitions such as the Smithsonian’s Cultural Expressions.
 She has also choreographed for theater, film, opera, and Broadway.

-In the early 2000s, Barton founded Aszure Barton & Artists (AB&A) in New York, reimagining choreographer–company structures as “a mobile home for trusted humans.”
-Born out of rebellion and a desire to bring people together, the company serves as an autonomous, interdisciplinary, and collaborative ground for process.
+In the early 2000s, Barton founded Aszure Barton & Artists (AB&A) in New York.

-Through AB&A, Barton has collaborated with celebrated artists—including Mikhail Baryshnikov, Jessica Chastain, Misty Copeland, Alan Cumming, and Cyndi Lauper—and with preeminent companies and institutions such as American Ballet Theatre, Alvin Ailey American Dance Theater, Bayerisches Staatsballett, English National Ballet, Grand Théâtre de Genève, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, and Teatro alla Scala, among many others.

-While AB&A remains her creative home, Barton is also presently Resident Artist at Hubbard Street Dance Chicago and House Choreographer for Gauthier Dance | Theaterhaus Stuttgart.
+Barton is also presently Resident Artist at Hubbard Street Dance Chicago and House Choreographer for Gauthier Dance | Theaterhaus Stuttgart.

 Barton premiered Mere Mortals at San Francisco Ballet with British musician and DJ Floating Points, longtime collaborator Michelle Jank, and mixed-media artists Hamill Industries.
-Curated by Director Tamara Rojo, the piece marked the first evening-length work created by a woman in the company’s history.